modern-email/FOSDEM-26/README.md

 https://github.com/modern-email/FOSDEM-26/wiki/FOSDEM-2026-Hackathon-and-Dinner
 if you're interested and if you have ideas/proposals.

+We need to know who'll attend by January 25.

 ### Friends-of-Email Dinner

-Following last year's good practice, we'd like to reserve a table for an informal "friends of email" dinner/drinks session either on Satuday evening, January 31.
-Please email one of the organizers or join the matrix channel if you'd like to join, so we can guess the group size (we were some 20+ people last time!
+Following last year's good practice, we'd like to reserve a table for an informal "friends of email" dinner/drinks session, probably on Saturday evening, January 31.
+Please email one of the organizers or join the matrix channel if you'd like to join, so we can guess the group size (last year we reserved for 15 and 40+ showed up).
 Venue proposals welcome as well.

 ## Recordings